debjit206/insta_scraper_railway/README.md

 ---

 ## 🚀 Features
-- Scrapes Instagram Reel/Post data (caption, likes, comments, views, timestamp) for a given username and post link.
+- Scrapes Instagram Reel data (caption, likes, comments, views, timestamp) for a given username and post link.
 - Exposes a simple HTTP API endpoint (`/scrape`) for integration.
 - Uses cookies.json for Instagram login/session (no manual login required).
 - Ready for deployment on Railway (or any Docker-compatible platform).